 This article describes some of the current and future uses of robotics in the poultry industry.
-Right now, you might be thinking “This isn’t relevant to me; there’s no robots in my chook shed”.
-In fact, in the modern egg industry robots are commonplace.
+Right now, you might be thinking “This isn’t relevant to me; there are no robots in my chook shed”.
+In fact, in the modern egg industry, robots are commonplace.
 Amongst other tasks, robots feed the birds, transport, handle and pack eggs and manage shed ventilation.
-In the chicken meat processing sector, robots perform tasks, such as automatic transfer of carcasses and detection of defective carcasses.
+In the chicken meat processing sector, robots perform tasks such as automatic transfer of carcasses and detection of defective carcasses.
 The utilisation of robots is expected to increase in the future as other capabilities are developed that improve the ability to remotely monitor birds.

 Many tasks in the poultry industry were traditionally labour intensive and involved repetitive actions by stockpeople, for example checking birds for health and welfare, feeding birds, collecting eggs and removing manure.
 Some tasks also involved heavy lifting.
-While mechanisation enabled some of these tasks to be performed more easily, other tasks have been automated, reducing the need for close supervision by humans.
-For example, feeding birds, removing manure and collecting, counting, grading and packing eggs have been largely automated in the modern egg industry.
+While mechanisation enabled some of these tasks to be performed more easily, other tasks have been automated completely, reducing the need for close supervision by humans.
+For example, feeding birds, removing manure and collecting, counting, grading and packing eggs has been largely automated in the modern egg industry.
 In broiler production, hatched chicks can be automatically transferred from the incubator to the broiler shed floor and bird growth can be monitored using automatic weighing platforms.
-Information from the weighing platform also improves the precision management of the birds for their feed or environmental requirements.
-Thus, robotics is also applied to controlling the shed environment.
+Information from the weighing platform has improved the precision management of the birds for their feed or environmental requirements.
+Robotics is also applied to controlling the shed environment.
 Fully automated systems are controlled by a computer which monitors various sensors for temperature, humidity, gas levels and so on.
 Ventilation is managed by the computer to maintain the environmental parameters within the desired comfort levels.

 Fully automatic capability involves autonomy of decision-making.
-Returning to our cruise control example, imagine our car has advanced cruise control capability.
-Sensors at the front of the car detect the presence of vehicles ahead and adjust our car’s speed when approaching a slower moving or stationary vehicle in our path.
+Returning to the cruise control example, imagine the car has advanced cruise control capability.
+Sensors at the front of the car detect the presence of vehicles ahead and adjust the car’s speed when approaching a slower moving or stationary vehicle.
 At least one automated egg collection system includes sensors under the egg collection belt to monitor egg weight at specific locations.
-These could be critical points such as in front of nest boxes.
+These are often at critical points such as in front of nest boxes.
 The information is provided to the robot’s computer control system, which has been programmed to estimate the number of eggs at the location based on weight.
 As the number of eggs increases so does the risk that extra eggs added to the pile may crack or break eggs, thus reducing product quality or quantity.
 The robot is programmed to respond to the increased egg weight by moving the egg collection belt forward a short distance to reduce the risk that additional eggs don’t roll into the pile and cause a problem.